tidev/tidev-www/posts/2022/wwdc_2022_test_xcode14_ios16.md

 1. Install the CLI with `[sudo] npm i -g titanium alloy`
 2. `titanium sdk install -b master`

-You can also execute `titanium sdk install latest` to get the latest **GA** of the Titanium SDK
+You can also execute `titanium sdk install latest` to get the latest **GA** of the Titanium SDK.

+**NEW**: We just launched the revamped [Titanium SDK Downloads](https://downloads.titaniumsdk.com/) page, check it out!

 ## Rollback

-Execute `titanium sdk select 10.1.1.GA` to rollback
+Execute `titanium sdk select 10.1.1.GA` to rollback.

 ## Planned Features